Take me in and dry the rain.

 Sticks and stones may break my bones, but I still turned out to be a huge Babyshambles fan, didn’t I?

-The high highs make it well worthy of being in the magnificent seven… hundreds on the best 1,000 albums ever list.
+The high highs make it well worthy of being in the magnificent seven… hundreds on the best 1,000 albums ever project.

 There’s something about the vibe that takes me back to the Nag’s Head pub in Rochester, Kent.